León María Guerrero (diplomat): Early life

 His paternal grandfather was León María Guerrero y Leogardo, a distinguished botanist, Malolos Congress delegate and member of the first Philippine Assembly.
 His maternal grandfather was Gabriel Beato Francisco, a journalist who had been manager of El Comercio, the foremost mercantile newspaper during the Spanish regime.

+Student Years

+During enrolment for high school, Guerrero met Horacio de la Costa, who was hailing from Tayabas, Quezon.
+The two of them would become very close friends later on.
+In his high school days, Leoni had studied under the Classical Latin Programme as well as English literature and composition, algebra, American history and civics, Philippine history and government, economics, religion, public speaking (including debate and military drills) and physical science.
+Due to his meritorious achievements, his mother would put his medals in a box and safekept it in an aparador.

+It was through the Guidon, the student publication of the Ateneo de Manila University, that Leoni, Horacio de la Costa and Jesus A. Paredes, Jr. had cemented their lifelong friendship.
+Initially, the three of them were staffs, but later on became the publication's editors.

+Post-Student Years

-In 1938, he married Anita Corominas of Cebu.
+In 1938, he married Anita Escaño Corominas of Cebu.
 She was the daughter of Don Jose Corominas and Doña Paz Escaño.
 Her maternal grandparents were Don Fernando Escaño and Doña Agustina Faelnar.
+Her paternal grandparents were Don Benito Marcellan Coromina and Doña Soledad Reyes.
 Her niece was married to the son of José E. Romero, the first Philippine ambassador to the Court of St. James's.

+In 1954, Guerrero was sworn in as Undersecretary of Foreign Affairs by then-President Ramon Magsaysay and Vice President-elect Carlos P. Garcia.
+He, also succeeded Felipe Neri as the president's special adviser in foreign affairs.

 Later life

 On retirement he was the country's senior career diplomat, having served as ambassador in London, Madrid, New Delhi, Mexico City and Belgrade.
 On June 19, 1982, only a few days before he died, he received the, Gawad Mabini, the highest award in the Philippine Foreign Service.

 He held the rank of Knight Grand Cross of the Knights of Rizal.
 Among his many works are internationally acclaimed translations of José Rizal's Noli Me Tángere and El filibusterismo.
-He also wrote the biography of Rizal: The First Filipino.
+He also wrote a biography of Rizal titled The First Filipino.